algorithmiaio/dev-center/_pages/model-deployment/onnx.md

 This guide is designed as an introduction to deploying an ONNX model and publishing an algorithm even if you’ve never used Algorithmia before.

 Note: this guide uses the web UI to create and deploy your Algorithm.
-If you prefer a code-only approach to deployment, review [algorithm management]({{site.baseurl}}/algorithm-development/algorithm-management) after reading this guide.
+If you prefer a code-only approach to deployment, review [Algorithm Management]({{site.baseurl}}/algorithm-development/algorithm-management) after reading this guide.
 {: .notice-info}

 ## Table of Contents